seirl/antoinepietri.fr/index.md

     automata
 -   2016: random generation of automata

-## prologin
+## Volunteering

+### Citizen's Climate Lobby

+I'm a strong advocate for evidence-based policies for climate change mitigation.
+There is an overwhelming amount of scientific evidence that *carbon pricing* is an efficient and fair solution to abate greenhouse gas emissions, and that adverse effects on low-income households can be considerably reduced or eliminated through a *carbon dividend redistribution scheme*.

+I volunteer with [Citizen's Climate Lobby Europe](https://citizensclimateeurope.org/) to advocate for this solution.
+I went several times to the European Parliament where I met with MEPs to explain this scheme, which eventually ended up being integrated to the EU ETS2 policy (Social Climate Fund).

+### Girls Can Code

+In 2014, I co-founded [Girls Can Code!](https://girlscancode.fr/) with Jill-Jênn Vie and Marin Hannache, a summer camp for high-school girls, with the goal to promote gender diversity in computer science.
+We were granted the Google RISE award ($20000) as a way to kickstart the initiative, which is still running today.

+### Prologin

-I have been an organizer of the French national programming contest **[Prologin](https://prologin.org)** since 2011.
-I was the president of the organization in 2014, and I now mostly work on the technical aspects of the contest.
+I have been an organizer of the French national programming contest **[Prologin](https://prologin.org)** from 2011 to 2021.
+I was the president of the organization in 2014, and after that mostly focused on the technical aspects of the contest.

 I worked on a lot of very interesting projects there, among which: